vikramkhandelwal07/DSA/arrays/arrays.md

 ## largest element in array

-- so very first we took a variable that stores the largest number and traversed in array using for loop and after placed a condituion if arr[i] > largest : we updated the largest and in the end we return the largest.
+- so very first we took a variable that stores the largest number and traversed in array using for loop and after placed a condition
+- if arr[i] > largest : we updated the largest and in the end we return the largest.

 ```python
 def LargestElememt(arr : list[int]) -> int:
     largest = arr[0]